 It makes cleaning up easier; no cutting board to wash.

 Once you have the apples in the pot, add just enough water to be able to see it through the apples.
+I also like to add some of the cinnamon in at this point.

-Then, cover the pot of apples with a lid and let boil until the apples are soft.
+Step two: Cover the pot of apples with a lid and let boil until the apples are soft.

 This can take up to an hour or more if you have it set to medium heat, which is what I do.

-You could also add in the cinnamon at this time, or wait til the end.
+You could also add in more of the cinnamon at this time, or wait til the end.
 I usually add half in when the apples are boiling and the other half right before I add the brown sugar.

-Remove any excess water when needed.
+Step three: Remove any excess water when needed.

 This is one of the secrets I have for making delicious applesauce.